Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s DTES Heart of the City Festival

 The annual Heart of the City Festival shares traditions, art forms and stories about Vancouver’s Downtown Eastside (DTES).
 Local organizations partner with the festival to help organize events, including concerts, theatre, films, forums, poetry readings, visual art exhibitions and cultural celebrations.

-This year’s edition features over 100 events at more than 40 neighbourhood venues.
+Last year’s edition featured over 100 events at more than 40 neighbourhood venues.
 Some events are ticketed while others are free.

 Lexwst'i:lem Drum Group